superlinked/VectorHub/docs/articles/semantic_chunking.md

 ![results-hierarchical based](../assets/use_cases/semantic_chunking/graph2.png)

 These results look pretty decent.
-But to make our clusters even more optimized (meaningfully tight and internally cohesive), we can incorporate **Within-Cluster Sum of Squares (WCSS)** - a measure of the compactness of clusters.
+But to make our clusters even more optimized (meaningfully tight and internally cohesive), we can incorporate **Within-Cluster Sum of Squares (WCSS)** - a measure of the cluster compactness.
 WCSS calculates the sum of the squared distances between each point in a cluster and the cluster's centroid.
 The lower the WCSS, the more compact and tightly-knit are the clusters - i.e., sentences within each chunk are more semantically similar.
 The **elbow point** is a heuristic method for determining the optimal number of clusters - the point at which adding more clusters doesn't significantly reduce the WCSS.

 Let's try adding WCSS and the elbow point method to see how it affects our results.